lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ws_allocate -F scratch -r 7 -m name.lastname@tu-dresden.de test-WS 90
 ```

-The command creates a workspace with the name test-WS on the scratch filesystem for 90 days with an
+The command creates a workspace with the name `test-WS` on the `/scratch` file system for 90 days with an
 e-mail reminder for 7 days before the expiration.

 Output: